 - Were sometimes performed by manual queries or “eyeballing” the data

 Legacy data quality tools and processes had limitations of data processing and warehousing platforms of the time.
-Performance limitations constrained how often data quality checks could be performed and limited the number of checks that could run on each dataset.
+Performance limitations restricted the frequency of data quality checks and capped the number of checks per dataset.

 Data Reliability Issues